As world leaders gather in New York for U.N. General Assembly, a vaccine mandate creates confusion and dissent

 New York officials were “looking forward to seeing how the UN will implement this policy,” Abeywardena, a New York official who handles the city’s international affairs, said in a statement on Thursday.

 Stéphane Dujarric, spokesman for the U.N.
-Secretary-General António Guterres, suggested that the United Nations had previously deployed an “honor system” when it came to vaccines and testing for covid-19, and that they were working with the “sitting President of the General Assembly to continue that honor system in a way that is acceptable for all.”
+Secretary-General António Guterres, suggested that the United Nations had previously deployed an “honor system” when it came to vaccines and testing for COVID-19, and that they were working with the “sitting President of the General Assembly to continue that honor system in a way that is acceptable for all.”

 Dujarric added that while Guterres would need the approval of U.N. member states to go any further.
-“He has authority over the staff, but obviously, the Member States will have to come to a resolution amongst themselves [about vaccine mandates],” he said at a press confernece.
+“He has authority over the staff, but obviously, the Member States will have to come to a resolution amongst themselves [about vaccine mandates],” he said at a news conference.

-Monica Villela Grayley, a spokeswoman for the General Assembly president, wrote in an e-mail that it was “our understanding is that the letter from NY City authorities does not specify any vaccine.”
+Monica Villela Grayley, a spokeswoman for the General Assembly president, wrote in an email that it was “our understanding is that the letter from NY City authorities does not specify any vaccine.”

 The pandemic meant that no delegations went to New York last year for what turned into a virtual annual gathering.
 Next week, however, more than a hundred heads of state, including President Joe Biden and Turkish leader Recep Tayyip Erdogan, plan to attend in person, while others will give video speeches.